DominikGuzei/josoor-main-website/content/blog/en/josoor-in-a-nutshell.md

 image: /images/three-people-laughing-at-smartphone.jpg
 teaser: >-
-  For the vision of a world where refugees feel at home wherever they are, we are working on a community platform for refugees & supporters.
-Starting with an online platform to exchange information and local communities to connect with others, we build several tools to empower everyone involved in the global refugee crisis.
+  For the vision of a world where refugees feel at home wherever they are, we develop a community platform for refugees & supporters with several applications.
+Starting with an online platform to exchange information and local communities to connect with others, we empower everyone involved in the global refugee crisis.
 ---
 ## What is Josoor?